Academic Degree Requirements

 Writing Requirement

 The upper-class writing requirement for the J.D. degree is met by satisfactorily completing one colloquium, seminar, or problem course of at least 3 credits.
-The course cannot be taken S/U. Courses satisfying the requirement are identified each semester in the Course Catalog
+The course cannot be taken S/U. Courses satisfying the requirement are identified each semester in the Course Catalog.

 Problem courses explore actual or simulated problems in a field of law.
 Students prepare memoranda of law, legal instruments, legislative drafts, and similar documents.
 Seminars entail extensive reading and reflection in the field of law.
 Students prepare one or more substantial research papers in article, comment, or note form.
-See ABA Standard 303(a) (2).

 A three-hour problem course or seminar that satisfies the writing requirement requires the student to produce high-quality legal writing demonstrating substantial effort.
 Although the form, nature, and length of the written work may vary across courses, the preparation of this written work will involve extensive faculty supervision, criticism, review, and, when appropriate, rewriting.
 Attention is given to structure, rhetoric, and English composition as well as legal analysis and expression.

-Work that has been done in another context, including a summer job or one of the Law School’s student journals, may not be used to satisfy the writing requirement unless the student submits a paper that represents a substantial further development of work done in one of those contexts with the
+Work that has been done in another context, including a summer job or one of the Law School’s student journals, may not be used to satisfy the writing requirement unless the student submits a paper that represents a substantial further development of work done in one of those contexts with the instructor’s informed approval.
+A student seeking to submit or extend a colloquium, seminar, or problem course paper to a journal must fully disclose the paper’s origin to the journal, which may decide whether to accept it.

 Experiential Learning Requirement